 Prior to joining E4tech in 2008, he worked for REpower UK, monitoring wind turbine operations, and has also undertaken an internship at the investment bank Rothschild.
-He also volunteered in a renewable energy installation charity in rural Peru.
 Richard holds an MMathPhys (first class) from Warwick University and an MSc (with distinction) in Environmental Technology from Imperial College London, specialising in Energy Policy.
-His thesis focused on reliability modelling of electricity networks with the integration of renewable energy and microgrids.